jhpyle/docassemble/about.md

 **docassemble** will determine what questions to ask, and the order in which to ask them, based on what information is necessary to gather.
 The system will refrain from asking unnecessary questions.
-For example, if a question or document contains a conditional statement such as:
+For example, if the interview contains a conditional statement such as:

-    % if user.is_disabled or user.age > 60:
+    if user.is_disabled or user.age > 60:
-      We have special funding to assist you.
-    % endif
+      special_funding_exists = True
+    else:
+      special_funding_exists = False

 then the user will be asked if he is disabled, and will only be asked for his age if he says he is not disabled.
 Authors need to provide a